serverlinkdev/shoNuff/README.md

 1. TODO

 ### Development:
 Feature's are complete for the most part.
-All items on the TODO list are commented in the widget.cpp file.
+All items on the TODO list are mostly completed.
+Please test and report.

 ## To verify the release signature: